IVF Failure Reasons: Why Implantation Fails After IVF?Fertility Treatment

 - Using a donor egg if the mother is over the age of 42;

 - Avoiding heavy activities until the embryo is successfully implanted;

 - Taking a blood test to identify thyroid problems and measuring AMH, FSH, and LH levels before IVF;

-- Checking whether or not you have any type of infection;
+- Checking whether or not you have any infection;

 - Examining blood problems such as blood concentration before the treatment.

 Taking some medications simultaneously with fertility drugs causes an imbalance in hormones and decreases their effect on the body.
 Therefore, before taking the following drugs, first, consult your doctor: